General Eisenhower Statue at Eisenhower Presidential Library

 Save to Pinterest

 Over the years Terry and I have visited other presidential homes and libraries too.
-So, after many years of marriage, my travel radar has become keen on not only the things that I love but also the things that he loves.
-So, even though he wasn’t on this trip with me, I felt compelled to at least take a peek at the Eisenhower site just to see if it would be worth it for us to come back.
+So, after many years of marriage, my travel radar has become keen to not only the things that I love but also the things that he loves.
+So, even though he wasn’t on this trip with me, I felt compelled to at least take a peek at the Eisenhower Library Complex just to see if it would be worth it for us to come back.
 This curious detour resulted in several other sweet surprises for me too.

 Eisenhower Presidential Library Campus